Cybersec and Research - A cool description might be something like:

 assessement with AILA: Automated and Intelligent Likelihood Assignment.
 The

-2022 Workshop on Security Frameworks "Security Testing" (WSF22).
+2022 Workshop on Security Frameworks "Security Testing" (Workshop).

 Slides are available here.